xiv3r/ttl-bypass/README.md

 # Support
 - Works both WAN and WLAN (extender/repeater/wireless bridge)
 - Support Ipv4 & Ipv6
+- Force all the ttl value of 1 arrived in any interface are set to 64

 # Requirement
-- Openwrt Router (`extender/repeater mode`) must be connected to a wifi with TTL value of 1
+- Openwrt Router configured as (`extender/repeater/wireless bridge mode`) must be connected to a wifi with TTL value of 1

 # Check the WIFI access point ttl value